github/codeql/docs/ql-documentation/learn-ql/javascript/ql-for-javascript.rst

 -  :doc:`Advanced data-flow analysis using flow labels <flow-labels>`: shows a more advanced example of data flow analysis using flow labels.

 -  :doc:`AST class reference <ast-class-reference>`: an overview of all AST classes in the QL standard library for JavaScript.

+-  :doc:`Data flow cheat sheet <dataflow-cheat-sheet>`: bits of QL commonly used for variant analysis and in data flow queries.

 Other resources
 ---------------